apache/lucene-solr/solr/example/example-DIH/README.txt

 Solr DataImportHandler example configuration
 --------------------------------------------

-Change to the parent (example) directory.
-Start solr by executing the following command

-> cd ..
-> java -Dsolr.solr.home="./example-DIH/solr/" -jar start.jar
+To run this example, use the "-e" option of the bin/solr script:

+> bin/solr -e dih

-in this directory, and when Solr is started connect to:
+When Solr is started connect to:

   http://localhost:8983/solr/